br41nslug/directus-extension-block-endpoints/README.md

 # Directus Extension Block Endpoints
 As the name suggests this extension will allow you to block any endpoint with a custom message.

-> Tested with Directus 9.22.4
+> Tested with Directus 9.23.1

+> Note: blocking `/server/info` seems to break the app in 9.23.1
 ## Installation

 The package is published to npm: